outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

    To make use of Cloudflare service, all other platforms' DNS servers must be deleted.
 Only Cloudflare ones are permitted.
 4. Up to now, Cloudflare takes over DNS servers and DNS records management.

+## Cache

->By default, Cloudflare caches web contents (i.e. files) of (there is a cloud symbol at the end of DNS record) website.
-You may want to disable caching for some domains like *irc.example.com*.
+By default, Cloudflare accelerate and protect (i.e. cache files) sites (an orange cloud symbol at the end of DNS record).

+You may want to disable that functionality for specific sub-domains like *irc.example.com*.
+For example, local ISP blocks Cloudflare CDN servers.
+On the other hand you lose the free services mentioned above.

+Alternatively, it hides web site's original location (i.e. IP).
+Refer to post V2ray for details.
+You can check by `dig` your domain and find IP changed to that of Cloudflare's CDN servers.

+**ATTENTION**: Cloudflare decrypts all traffic from browser and negotiate new TLS with destination server.
+So we usually only cache static web pages or public multimedia.
+For confidential communication like password login, please **avoid** CDN.

 # SSL settings